websanco/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/using-the-navigation-menus-application.md

-# Using Navigation Menus Application
+# Using The Navigation Menus Application

 Liferay provides the Navigation Menus application for creating custom menus for Site Pages and content.
 With it, you can determine which elements are included and how they're organized.
 Once created, you can display your custom menus using Page fragments and widgets.